 Costa Rica is an incredibly diverse country with hundreds of species of wildlife and no photography tour would be complete without opportunities to photograph some of the gorgeous creatures that thrive throughout the tropical paradise.

-There are also enclosures with white-faced monkeys, spider monkeys, jaguars, pumas (pictured below), ocelots, and a variety of snakes.Deep in Costa Rica's expansive Central Valley, another location where we've spotted wildlife is Bajos del Toro.
-On one photo tour, several howler monkeys entertained us with their acrobatics, swinging between vines and trees on the trail to the bottom of the towering 300' tall waterfall.
+Pumas in Costa RicaDeep in Costa Rica's expansive Central Valley, another location where we've photographed wildlife is Bajos del Toro.
+On one photo tour, several howler monkeys entertained us with acrobatics, swinging between vines and trees on the trail to the bottom of the towering 300' tall waterfall.

-La Fortuna is featured on all our Costa Rica photo tours and although it is primarily known for stunning views of the iconic cone-shaped Arenal Volcano and jaw-dropping waterfall, La Fortuna also hosts a wide variety of incredible wildlife.
+La Fortuna is featured on the Colors of Costa Rica and Pura Vida Costa Rica photo tours, and although it is primarily known for stunning views of the iconic cone-shaped Arenal Volcano and jaw-dropping waterfall, La Fortuna also hosts a wide variety of incredible wildlife.
 On several photo tours we've encountered packs of ring-tailed coatis (pictured below), and these friendly creatures combine the face of a racoon, snout of an anteater, and long tail of a monkey.

 Tenorio Volcano National Park is home to the fantastic Rio Celeste, and while it's mostly known for the magnificent turquoise water and stunning waterfall, we've also photographed three-toe sloths there, clinging to their tree top perches high above the water.